OlmLab/bioinformatics_pipelines/docs/roadmaps.md

 --metaphlan_b_distance: type of distance metric to use for Metaphlan beta diversity analysis.
 --metaphlan_diversity: type of diversity metric to use for Metaphlan diversity analysis.
 Default is beta diversity.
 --metaphlan_db: Path to the Metaphlan database.
 If this is not provided, it will be downloaded automatically.
+--exclude_sylph: If you want to exclude Sylph from the analysis, you can provide this argument.
+--exclude_metaphlan: If you want to exclude Metaphlan from the analysis, you can provide this argument.
+--exclude_kraken2: If you want to exclude KRAKEN2 from the analysis, you can provide this argument.
+--exclude_humann: If you want to exclude HUMAnN from the analysis, you can provide this argument.

 ## roadmap_7